alarm-redist/fifty-states/analyses/KS_cd_2000/doc_KS_cd_2000.md

 1. have equal populations
 1. be geographically compact
 1. preserve county and municipality boundaries as much as possible
+1. preserve communities of interest
+1. not be drawn to dilute minority voting strength or protect or defeat an incumbent

 ### Algorithmic Constraints